14 November 2023

 Mental Health: Taking Care of Yourself

-Exercising doesn’t have to be expensive either.
-Whether it’s taking a stroll around your local park, doing some yoga or completing a home workout, there are loads of FREE ways to relieve stress.
+It doesn’t have to be expensive either.
+Whether it’s taking a stroll around your local park, doing some yoga or completing a home workout, there are loads of free ways to relieve stress.

 So, how can you avoid these problems?